Neosoulink/Templates/README.md

 # 🌟 My Templates Gallery

-This project aims to present you some of my HTML templates that I realize to change my mind
+This project aims to present you some of my HTML templates that I realize just for the fun!

 ## 📋 To do